 The No Project Alternative would result in implementation of flow objectives identified in the 2006 Bay-Delta Plan.
-See Chapter 15, No Project Alternative (LSJR Alternative 1 and SDWQ Alternative 1), for the No Project Alternative impact discussion and Appendix D, Evaluation of the No Project Alternative (LSJR Alternative 1 and SDWQ Alternative 1), for the No Project Alternative technical analysis.
+See Chapter 15, No Project Alternative (LSJR Alternative 1 and SDWQ Alternative 1), for the No Project Alternative impact discussion and Appendix D, Evaluation of the No Project Alternative 1 and SDWQ Alternative 1), for the No Project Alternative 1 and SDWQ Alternative 1), for the No Project Alternative technical analysis.